HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/pcap-inspection/suricata-and-iptables-cheatsheet.md

 * alert - generate an alert
 * pass - stop further inspection of the packet
 * **drop** - drop packet and generate alert
-* **reject** - send RST/ICMP unreach error to the sender of the matching packet.
+* **reject** - send RST/ICMP unreachable error to the sender of the matching packet.
 * rejectsrc - same as just _reject_
-* rejectdst - send RST/ICMP error packet to receiver of the matching packet.
+* rejectdst - send RST/ICMP error packet to the receiver of the matching packet.
 * rejectboth - send RST/ICMP error packets to both sides of the conversation.

 #### **Protocols**